 I love using a silvery grasscloth in bedrooms.
 It’s the perfect combination of texture and elegance.
-It’s also soft and serene and is a wonderful background for almost any accent color.
+It’s also soft and serene and is a beautiful background for almost any accent colour.

 In the first image, the panels are a warm divider in a large guest suite on the third floor of a 20s Georgian home in a lakefront town outside of Chicago.
-The geometric panels separate the resting space from the lounging space.
-The room was designed to be welcoming and hospitable for visitors…whether a couple or a family.
+The geometric panels separate the resting space from the lounging area — the room designed to be welcoming and hospitable for visitors…whether a couple or a family.
 The back of the sofa on the other side of the room folds down for extra sleeping space.
 The panels are operable doors that add structure, dimension, texture and mystery to the large room.

-In the second image, the panels are functioning closet doors that were intended to bring great character to the much-appreciated storage they add to the room.
+In the second image, the panels are functioning closet doors that bring great character to the much-appreciated storage they add to the room.

-Light is essential to create ambiance and set the mood in a room and should be carefully considered.
+Light is essential to create ambience and set the mood in a room.
 Reading lights provide task lighting at night while bedside lamps create a gentle glow.
-Floor lamps are ideal for providing light by occasional chairs such as those positioned in the reading nook while a wider spread of light can be created with ceiling spots.
+Floor lamps are ideal for giving view by occasional chairs such as those positioned in the reading nook while a full spread of light can occur with ceiling spots.
 Use lighting on passive infrared (PIR) sensors in wardrobes to highlight your clothing as a chic detail when dressing.

 The design embraces this year’s trends for both Curves and Linear Design.
-Different tones of teal and gold are used for the walls and the rest of the furnishings.
-Using white with this creates a fresh uplifting feel to the room.
-To create a more calming room, I would replace the Mural wallpaper with a plain paint finish.
+Different tones of teal and gold for the walls and the rest of the furnishings.
+Using white with this creates a fresh, uplifting feel to the room.
+To create a more calming place, I would replace the Mural wallpaper with a plain paint finish.
 Paler shades will create a calming retreat whereas darker shades a more dramatic cosy room.

 Although my style is very bold, I like to keep bedroom designs relatively simple.
-Bedrooms are essentially for resting, and a simple design is easier to keep tidy.
-I use larger, often deeply saturated pieces to fill the space, which gives off a fully styled look.
-But if you really pick apart what's in there, there's not a whole lot of decor.
-This way, I can just turn down the bed to go to sleep and remake it when I wake up.
-There's very little to dust and if anything ever is out of place, it only takes a few seconds to put it back together again.
+Bedrooms are necessarily for resting, and simple design is easier to keep tidy.
+I use more substantial, often deeply saturated pieces to fill the space, which gives off a fully styled look.
+But if you pick apart what's in there, there's not a whole lot of decor.
+This way, I can turn down the bed to go to sleep and remake it when I wake up.
+There's very little to dust, and if anything ever is out of place, it only takes a few seconds to put it back together again.

-Feather a restful bedroom retreat by playing up a single color family within the room.
-Start by identifying one neutral color and one feature color.
+Feather a restful bedroom retreat by playing up a single colour family within the room.
+Start by identifying one neutral colour and one feature colour.
 Then draw upon these two hues with varying values and tints for everything in the room, everything from paint to bedding to accessories.
-The unified color palette will help make for a calming spot to start and end each day.
+The unified colour palette will help make for a calming spot to start and end each day.

 The only tip I have for decorating a bedroom is not to have a television in the bedroom.
 I think bedrooms should be tranquil places to relax and sleep and private places to retreat too.
-A television in the bedroom intrudes on the tranquility and privacy.
+A TV in the bedroom intrudes on the tranquillity and privacy.

-Walls are the largest structure you see when you walk into a room.
-A cool, neutral color can really make or break the house.
-Choosing a neutral color with white trim will create a nice relaxing space for your bedroom.
+Walls are the most massive structure you see when you walk into a room.
+A calm, neutral colour can make or break the house.
+Choosing a neutral colour with white trim will create a beautiful relaxing space for your bedroom.

 Wallpaper, Wood planks and even tile are great ways to add some pizzaz to a bedroom to replace or accentuate your headboard.
 The easiest way is to use peelable wallpaper and peel and stick planks.

 Create a luxe vacation feel in your bedroom by using a soft colour palette that creates a sense of relaxation and serenity.
 Add heaps of texture and visual interest to create a sense of relaxed luxury.
-Layer pure cotton or linen bedding, a beautiful plush quilt and cover, a soft velvet throw that is both pretty and functional in a contrasting colour, euro shams to create that sense of grandeur and a pretty accent cushion against a velvet or cane bedhead to complete the overall look.
-Add your favourite greenery to your bedside table, an oversize round wall mirror, functional yet statement beside lamps and a floor rug to sink your toes into but overall a find a style that engages you, interests you and comforts you...
+Layer pure cotton or linen bedding, a beautiful plush quilt and cover, a soft velvet throw that is both pretty and functional in a contrasting colour, euro shams to create that sense of grandeur and a beautiful accent cushion against a velvet or cane bedhead to complete the overall look.
+Add your favourite greenery to your bedside table, a dressing table mirror, functional yet statement bedside lamps and a floor rug to sink your toes into but overall a find a style that engages you, interests you and comforts you.

-We often look to the movies and films to find inspiration for bedroom decoration.
+We often look at the movies and films to find inspiration for bedroom decoration.
 One teenager’s bedroom that caught my eye recently was that of Lara Jean Song Covey in the recently released Netflix film To All The Boy’s I’ve Loved Before.
-Her highly individual and creative use of upcycled second hand furniture and a statement hand-painted floral mural are décor details we can all take influence from – whether young or old.
-We even got all the behind-the-scenes details from the Production Designer.
+Her highly individual and creative use of upcycled second-hand furniture and a statement hand-painted floral mural are décor details we can all take influence from – whether young or old.
+We even got all the behind-the-scenes information from the Production Designer.

-When it comes to the bedroom, a clear and calm space can help to promote a good night’s sleep, so clearing away the clutter is important to make the bedroom into a calming retreat.
+When it comes to the bedroom, a bright and calm space can help to promote a good night’s sleep, so clearing away the clutter is essential to make the bedroom into a calming retreat.
 But how best to store away all those things you don’t want on display?

 A bed with added storage is a great idea to keep the bedroom clutter-free - but first, consider what you want to store and how often you will need access to it.

-If you want to store suitcases, large duvets or other big items that you don’t need access to all the time, then an ottoman bed is definitely the way to go.
-You can get so much in there and it’s all hidden away neatly.
+If you want to store suitcases, large duvets or other big items that you don’t need access to all the time, then an ottoman bed is the way to go.
+You can get so much in there, and it’s all hidden away neatly.

 If you’re using the storage for clothes, paperwork, shoes or smaller items that you use often, then drawers are the best bet.
-You can get easy access and you can even nominate a drawer for specific types of items, so you can keep everything neat and tidy but within easy reach!
+You can get easy access, and you can even nominate a drawer for specific types of items so that you can keep everything neat and tidy but within easy reach!

-Embrace the messy bed - The perfectly imperfect creased linen, the blanket nonchalantly thrown over the bed...
-It automatically adds warmth, coziness, and authenticity.
+Embrace the messy bed - The perfectly imperfect creased linen, the blanket casually thrown over the bed.
+It automatically adds warmth, cosiness, and authenticity.
 The lived-in look is suitable for any style, even chic and sophisticated interiors.
 Such simplicity is beautiful and, quite frankly, liberating.

-I'm a fan of keeping things calm and simple in the bedroom, often you can be tight on space so keep things to the essentials, I love soft dreamy colour palettes and great bed linen is a must, think indigo blues, olive green, shades of grey or pastels for a fresh but relaxing bedroom.
+I'm a fan of keeping things calm and simple in the bedroom, often you can be tight on space so keep things to the essentials, I love soft dreamy colour palettes, and excellent bed linen is a must, think indigo blues, olive green, shades of grey or pastels for a fresh but relaxing bedroom.

 I always try to keep it neutral, timeless and decluttered to create a space to relax, recharge and feel safe.